 The 1995 section has a normal pension age of 60.
-This means that at age 60 doctors can draw their pension and lump sum benefits at an unreduced rate.
+This means that at age 60 doctors can draw their pension and lump sum benefits from this section without any reduction.

-In the 2015 scheme pension age is linked to an individual's state pension age, or age 65 if that is later.
-Any pension money drawn prior to your pension age are usually subject to an actuarial reduction because they are being paid earlier than anticipated and for longer.
+The 2015 scheme has a normal pension age linked to an individual's state pension age, or age 65 if that is later.
+Any pension benefits voluntarily accessed prior to your pension age are usually subject to an actuarial reduction because they are being paid earlier than anticipated and for longer.
 Members retiring after this date may qualify for late retirement factors to be applied to their pensions.

-He was within 10 years of his normal pension age on 1 April 2012 and therefore he has full protection and did not have to join the 2015 scheme in 2015.
+He was within 10 years of his normal pension age on 1 April 2012 and therefore he had full protection and did not have to join the 2015 scheme in 2015.
 The McCloud remedy however means that the protection was deemed age discriminatory and Hugo, like all other members, irrespective of age, has moved to the 2015 scheme from 1 April 2022.

 Kellie is a 43-year-old consultant who opted to move to the 2008 section of the scheme under the 'Choice Exercise'.

-She was more than 13.5 years from her normal pension age on 1 April 2012 so will not receive any form of protection.
+She was more than 13.5 years from her normal pension age on 1 April 2012 so did not receive any form of protection.
 She joined the 2015 scheme in 2015.

-Having transferred from the 1995 section to the 2008 under the 'Choice Exercise', Kellie has a normal pension age of 65 in relation to her 2008 section benefits.
+Having transferred from the 1995 section to the 2008 under the original 'Choice Exercise', Kellie has a normal pension age of 65 in relation to her 2008 section benefits.
 Kellie accrued 20 years of final salary pension in the 2008 section.
 This will be increased by seven years on 1 October 2023 to include the remedy years and be linked to her reckonable salary at retirement, which means that she will benefit from any future pay increases.
 These benefits are called protected rights.

 Kellie also started to build up benefits in the 2015 scheme under career average revalued earnings (CARE) accrual.
 She will be able to draw her protected rights from the 2008 section at age 65.
 She can either draw her 2015 scheme benefits at the same time (they would be subject to an actuarial reduction) or leave them in the scheme until her state pension age of 67.